- Fly from London to Banjul, where we transfer to our hotel.

 - We continue onwards to our camp near Georgetown.
 Here we will hope to see a good variety of typically African savanna species, with raptors such as bateleur, Rueppell’s vulture, martial eagle and others.

 - On one of our days here we drive up to Bassé, where stunningly beautiful Egyptian plovers are most likely to be found.
-Carmine and red-throated bee-eaters can be seen along with monkeys including the spectacular western red colobus, red patas monkey and Guinea baboon.
+Northern carmine and red-throated bee-eaters can be seen along with monkeys including the spectacular western red colobus, patas monkey and Guinea baboon.
 We will visit a quarry featured in David Attenborough’s Life of Birds where we hope to see nesting red-throated bee-eaters.

 - Accommodation: Baobolong Camp, Georgetown, 3-nights on full board basis.